 This is Part 2 of a two-part post.
-Part 1 is here.
+Take a look at Part 1.

 Once you’ve thought deeply and analytically about your brand, your audience, and the results you want from your website, you’ll be ready to delve into details.
 Below, we’ve explained in further detail how to style your copy and images so that they serve your organization’s story.

-1. Use your One Minute Message: Finally, you can draft the story you’ve been imagining and re-imagining while completing the strategy work in Part 1.
-Mission Minded advises nonprofits, foundations, and other do-gooder organizations to use a One Minute Message—our take on an “elevator pitch”—on their homepages.
+1. Use your Belief Message: Finally, you can draft the story you’ve been imagining and re-imagining while completing the strategy work in Part 1.
+Mission Minded advises nonprofits, foundations, and other do-gooder organizations to use a Belief Message—our take on an “elevator pitch”—on their homepages.

-Your One Minute Message is a mini-version of the story told by your whole web presence.
+Your Belief Message is a mini-version of the story told by your whole web presence.
 You’ll paint a portrait of your organization, the problem you exist to solve, and the beneficial ending you want to see.
 Then, you’ll name some steps you’ll take to get there.

 If your audiences feel moved by the beneficial ending—your goal—they will want to help you along the way.
-Phil Kilbridge of Habitat for Humanity Greater San Francisco sets a great example of using the One Minute Message effectively.
+Phil Kilbridge of Habitat for Humanity Greater San Francisco sets a great example of using the Belief Message effectively.

 Alternatively, you can name what could happen if your organization does not accomplish its goal.
 In this way, you can leverage your audiences’ fear or concern.
 They’ll depend upon you to ensure the negative outcome does not come to pass.

-Mission Minded client Coalition for Children Affected by AIDS takes this approach in its One Minute Message.
+Mission Minded client Coalition for Children Affected by AIDS takes this approach in its Belief Message.
 The message, which lives on the homepage, suggests that children with AIDS would be overlooked if not for CCABA.

 2. Follow these tips of the trade: When crafting your copy, follow all or some of the guidelines below, depending on what your audiences need.